[Major revision–posted 5/20/19 (replaces 6/4/18 edition)]

 PURPOSE: The purpose of the Operating Policy/Procedure (OP) is to establish policy and procedures regulating the administration of salaries for university employees.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources with recommendations for revisions forwarded through administrative channels to the Vice President for Administration & Finance and Chief Financial Officer, the Provost and Senior Vice President, and the President.
+REVIEW: This OP will be reviewed in June of odd-numbered years by the Assistant Vice President for Human Resources with recommendations for revisions forwarded through administrative channels to the Vice President for Administration & Finance and Chief Financial Officer, the Provost and Senior Vice President, and the President.

 1. Texas Tech University's Compensation Philosophy